Sunset Park High School (15K667)

 Teachers with more than 3 years of experience: 76%

-Other Features: 10th Grade Seats Available, College Courses On Site, College Trips, Computer Science Coursework, Early College, Expert College and Career Advisor On Staff, Financial Literacy Coursework, Health Center, Internships, Online Grading System
+Other Features: 10th Grade Seats Available, College Courses Offered, College Courses onsite, College Trips, Computer Science Coursework, Expert College and Career Advisor On Staff, Financial Literacy Coursework, FutureReadyNYC School, Health Center, Internships, Online Grading System, Paid Internships, Program(s) with 1 GE Applicant Per Seat, Program(s) with 1 SWD Applicant Per Seat

 English Language Learner Programs: Dual Language: Spanish